-Through a positive relationship developed with The Salvation Army Communities for Children (Logan) and their partners, we began a community playgroup and also began the implementation of a social/emotional program for our school aged students.
+Through a positive relationship developed with The Salvation Army Communities for Children (Logan) and their partners, we began a community playgroup that has continued to prosper.

-Our two Adopt-a-Cops have regular school visits as well as attend school camps and excursions.
+Our two Adopt-a-Cops have regular school visits to our classrooms to assist with learning experiences in Literacy and Mathematics.
+They also attend school camps and excursions.
 Our school is immensely proud of our positive community partnerships we hold with the Queensland Police Service (Adopt-a-Cop Program), Police-Citizens Youth Club (PCYC), Kingston East Neighbourhood Group Inc., Salvation Army, Mob Kinnectors and Bunnings.